Winter Weather Travel Advisory (Sault Ste. Marie – Superior East) Continues

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to [email protected] or tweet reports using #ONStorm.

-- Winter Weather Travel Advisory (Wawa – White River – Pukaskwa) Continues - January 26, 2022
+- Winter Weather Travel Advisory (Wawa – White River – Pukaskwa) ENDED - January 27, 2022